Apollo Fabric Awning Care Instructions

 - Routine cleaning with soap and water is usually sufficient to maintain the corrosion resistance and appearance of 304 Stainless Steel.

 - Use a soft nylon brush to remove any accumulated dirt.

 - Wash with mild soap or detergent, then rinse in clean water and wipe dry with a soft cloth.

-- Ideally, this should be done on monthly bases.
+- Ideally, this should be done on monthly basis.

 - Spring operated: Always grab from centre of bottom rail to raise or lower.
 Use boat hook if required With Auto lock Arm pull bottom rail down to desired position and release.
 Arms will lock Into position.
 For Straight pull down to bottom and lock with snap hooks.
 Release snap hooks before guiding awning back up by hand.